callmewhatuwant/age-secret-operator/README.md

 ## Project Distribution: Todo
+// I have to change this part </br>
 Following the options to release and provide this solution to the users.

 ### By providing a bundle with all YAML files